Open-Air Museums of Les Baux de Provence in the Heart of the Alpilles

 The ancient village of Les Baux de Provence

-The village stretches out along a steep hillside, with a valley and steep rock walls low on the west side.
+The village stretches out along a steep hillside, with a valley and steep rock walls descended on the west side.
 The main entrance is on Rue Porte Maga.
-After the entrance gate, the tourist office is on the left side.
-The most important museum, Musée des Santons, is on the right about 100 metres after we entered the village.
-It exhibits numerous figurines made in Naples, scenes illustrating the traditions of Provence.
+Entering through Rue Porte Maga, we saw the tourist office on the left and the significant Musée des Santons on the right, exhibiting intricately crafted figurines from Naples depicting Provencal traditions.

-In the village centre, we reached a small plaza, Place du Prince Rainier III de Monaco.
-The plaza built in the old stone is pretty.
-From there, we followed the Rue de Chateau that continues towards the castle ticket office.
-Saint-Vincent Square is next to the Penitents Chapel, an attractive site as well.
+Navigating the village centre, we reached the quaint Place du Prince Rainier III de Monaco with old stone buildings.
+As we followed Rue de Chateau towards the castle ticket office, we discovered Saint-Vincent Square next to the Penitents Chapel, an attractive site as well.

 Facade decorations; Open-Air Museums in Les Baux de Provence